Senate leaders’ budget deal faces opposition in both parties

-Beyond the $300 billion figure, the agreement adds almost $90 billion in overdue disaster aid for hurricane-slammed Texas, Florida and Puerto Rico.
+Beyond the $300 billion figure, the agreement adds $89 billion in overdue disaster aid for hurricane-slammed Texas, Florida and Puerto Rico, a politically charged increase in the government’s borrowing cap, and a grab bag of health and tax provisions.
+Cotton growers and dairy farmers would get relief courtesy of the bipartisan leadership of the Senate Appropriations Committee, while popular funding for community health centers would be extended for two years, among myriad health provisions.

+“I love bipartisanship, as you know,” said Sen. Jeff Flake, R-Ariz.
+“But the problem is the only time we discover bipartisanship is when we spend more money.”

-Senate leaders hope to approve the measure Thursday and send it to the House for a confirming vote before the government begins to shut down Thursday at midnight.
+Senate leaders pressed to approve the measure Thursday and send it to the House for a confirming vote before the government begins to shut down at midnight.
 But hurdles remain to avert the second shutdown in a month.

 “Let Congress work its will,” Pelosi said, before holding the floor for more than eight hours without a break.
 “What are you afraid of?”